NuancedNickel/Uber-clone-Nextjs/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed Node.js and npm
 * You have a Google Cloud account and have enabled the Places API and Maps JavaScript API
-* customize your map and get a map id in /Map Styles
+* You have customized your map and get a map id in /Map Styles
 * You have a Stripe account for payment processing
 * You have a Clerk account for authentication